 - 3.14 The application also proposes 16 No. external fixed mounted lighting to be provided around the perimeter of the proposed extensions.
 The external lighting would be controlled via a photocell and digital time switch complete with a manual override switch. - 3.15 The application indicates that building site and compound access would be gained initially from the existing access off Harrogate Road leading to the existing Infant School and Junior School car park area for the proposed car park and access road works.
 The proposal also incorporates a separate temporary access to allow construction vehicles to access the site for the proposed extensions.
 The temporary site access would be located off Lead Lane and the applicant states that any hedge row and fence to be removed in order to facilitate access would be replanted and reinstated upon completion of the works.
 The temporary access would comprise a temporary road surface enabling vehicles to access the site.
-The temporary access would be removed upon completion of the works and areas affected would be restored to its former condition.
+The temporary access would be restored to its former condition.
 During the construction period the temporary site access road and building construction site compound area would be enclosed by a Heras style fence, incorporating a double priority gating system.